bdrainer/AP_Deploy/InstallationGuide.md

 Before proceeding see [README](README.md).

-Confirm you have forked this repository so you can make your change in a secure environment you control.
+Confirm you have forked this repository (or copied it) so you can make your change in a secure environment you control.

 ## Initial Configuration